-These measures are not listed or ranked in any particular order and are further described above in "Compensation Discussion and Analysis-Approach to Incentive Compensation." "-Total Compensation Elements-Annual Cash Incentive Compensation" and '-Total Compensation Elements-Long-Term Incentive Compensation."
-Although it is always a challenge to narrow down to a few measures, the Compensation Committee chose these measures because they most closely represent the business goals established by the Board and management for 2022 and balance the need for business volume growth, earnings, disciplined underwriting, high credit quality, and continued financial stability with the enhancement of stockholder value.
+These measures are not listed or ranked in any particular order and are further described above in "Compensation Discussion and Analysis-Approach to Incentive Compensation," "-Total Compensation Elements-Annual Cash Incentive Compensation" and "-Total Compensation Elements-Long-Term Incentive Compensation."
+Although it is always a challenge to narrow down to a few measures, the Compensation Committee chose these measures because they most closely represent the business goals established by the Board and management for 2023 and balance the need for growth in business volume, earnings, and revenues; the maintenance of disciplined underwriting and high credit quality; and continued financial stability with the enhancement of stockholder value.
 Farmer Mac believes that Earnings (sometimes referred to as Core Earnings before Credit) is the most important financial performance measure tied to executive compensation.
 Earnings is used to determine 25% of annual short-term incentive compensation awards and most appropriately reflects Farmer Mac's overall performance over the short-term.
-Cumulative three-year Earnings is also the primary measure used to determine the vesting of performance-based RSUs granted to the NEOs in 2022 and 2023.
+Cumulative three-year Earnings is also the primary measure used to determine the vesting of performance-based RSUs granted to the NEOs in 2022, 2023, and 2024.